Peter J. Tobin

-Peter J. Tobin (born 1944 in Bronx, New York) is an American businessman and philanthropist who is affiliated with the Republican Party.
+Peter J. Tobin (born 1944 in Bronx, New York) is an American businessman and philanthropist.
 He has a wife Mary, a son Peter, and a daughter Kristin.
 He graduated with his Bachelor of Business Administration at St. John's University in 1965.
 Tobin was most recognized as the chief financial officer of Chase Manhattan Bank and CFO of Chemical Bank.
 He donated a generous amount to St. John's University, where the business school was renamed in his honor.
 He has led several companies through successful mergers and acquisitions and has had a very successful career.

 Biography

 Early life

 Peter J. Tobin was born and raised in the Bronx borough of New York City by his two Irish immigrant parents.
-After graduating from St. Nicholas of Tolentine in the Bronx, his plan was to work during the day and attend school at night at Manhattan College.
+After graduating from St. Nicholas of Tolentine in the Bronx, he planned to work during the day and attend school at night at Manhattan College.
 He was offered a full tuition scholarship from St. John's University through his local parish and decided to attend school there.
-He was unsure at the time about a field of study but a quick influence by one of his professors made him enroll as an accounting major in the College of Business Administration.
+He was unsure at the time about a field of study, but a quick influence from one of his professors made him enroll as an accounting major at the College of Business Administration.
 Tobin graduated with a bachelor's degree from St. John's University in 1965.
 In 1966, Tobin married Mary Gamble of the Bronx, who he met at a dance in Yonkers and felt instantly in love.